mirajull/Mini-CLIP-from-Scratch/README.md

 # Mini-CLIP: Contrastive Image–Text Retrieval in PyTorch

 ## Overview
-This project implements a lightweight CLIP-style Vision-Language Model trained from scratch for image–text retrieval.
+This project implements a lightweight CLIP-style Vision-Language Model (VLM) trained from scratch for image–text retrieval.
 The model learns a joint embedding space for images and captions using a contrastive InfoNCE loss.